Skip to Content

 A Few Select Boston Hotels For Families

-On two of our visits we stayed at the Back Bay Hilton.
-It was a downtown with a pool.
-And like to stay in the Back Bay area because it’s easy to get anywhere in the city from there by foot or by subway.
+On two of our visits we stayed at the Hilton Boston Back Bay.
+It’s downtown and has a pool.
+We like to stay in the Back-Bay area because it’s easy to get anywhere in the city from there by foot or by subway.
 It stretches into a more residential area, too, so there are plenty of restaurants and shops around.

-On the first visit we had corner room, which provided extra room for us to spread out our luggage.
-The second time around the room was more standard; comfortable but not quite as roomy.
+On the first visit we had a corner room, which provided extra room for us to spread out our luggage.
+The second time around, the room was more standard; comfortable but not quite as roomy.

 We didn’t bother shelling out for hotel breakfast because local coffee chain Flour Bakery & Café had a store across the street we like their quite good croissants, chocolate brioche and scones.
 They have egg sandwiches and avocado toast if you want something more.

 On a previous visit when our main purpose was to visit the Childrens’ Museum, we stayed at the Westin Boston Waterfront, in the heart of Fort Point.
-It has a good size pool with a comfortable deck.
+It has a good-sized pool with a comfortable deck.
 Our room had space to walk around even after adding a roll-away bed.

-The Westin connects to the convention center and sometimes has good deal when there isn’ a convention to fill it with guests.
+The Westin connects to the convention center and sometimes has good deals when there isn’ a convention to fill it with guests.

-On our most recent visit we stayed at the Onyx Downtown Boston, one of Hilton’s Curio hotels.
+On our most recent visit we stayed at the Pennyweight Boston, one of Hilton’s Curio hotels, when it was the Onyx.
 I chose it for the location, which really was ideal.
 It’s a five-minute walk to Faneuil Hall, the North End’s Little Italy neighborhood and TD Garden arena, and a ten-minute walk to the Boston Common or the Museum of Science.

 The North Station and Haymarket train stations are right nearby, which give you a choice of several train lines and made it easy to get around the city.
 The Childrens Museum, New England Aquarium and Tea Party Experience are a ten-minute train ride.

-On another summer visit trip we stayed in the Homewood Suites/Hampton Inn Seaport district.
+On another summer visit, we stayed in the Homewood Suites/Hampton Inn Seaport district.
 I chose it mostly because it’s a 10-minute drive to Logan Airport, where we were dropping Teen Traveler off for a summer program.
-This turned out to be its only real advantage.
+Being close to the airport and virtually right next to the city’s cruise-ship terminal is the hotel’s only real advantage.

-The hotel’s main drawback is that it’s in a semi-industrial area and further than it looks from the Fort Point’s cluster of restaurants, hotels and activities.
-The busy roads made it unappealing to walk, even to things that are close by, including the nearest T stops (which are outdoor bus stops here, rather tha proper train stations).
-We took several Lyft, especially at night, which we never did when we stayed in the Back Bay.
+Its main drawback is that it’s in a semi-industrial area and further than it looks from Fort Point’s cluster of restaurants, hotels and activities.
+Busy roads made it unappealing to walk, even to a nearby T stop.
+We took several Lyfts, especially at night, which we never did when we stayed in other parts of town.

 Our room was on the smaller side for a standard hotel room.
-It did have a lot of hooks for clothes, coats, wet bathing suits and towels, which I rarely see and very much appreciate.
-The bathroom is modern with a good shower.
+It did have a lot of hooks for clothes, coats, wet bathing suits and towels, which I rarely see and very much appreciated.
+The bathroom was modern with a good shower.

-It has a typical breakfast buffet—waffles, eggs, potatoes, sausage, cereal, yogurt—included in the room rate.
+It has a typical hotel breakfast buffet.
 They have separate sides of the lobby for Homewood Suites and Hampton Inn guests.
-But the food is the same and the Homewood side as always more crowded for some reason.
+The food is the same but the Homewood side was always more crowded.
 There are serve-yourself beer taps in the lobby that you access with a prepaid card, which is novel, but we didn’t get around to trying them.

-It’s rates are in line with other more convenient Fort Point hotels and to me it should cost a bit less than these better-situated hotels, which are also higher-end brands; at least then it could position itself as the value option.
-It’s cheaper to book the Hampton Inn than Homewood Suites, but the latter offers studio, one- and two-bedroom suites.
+Its rates are in line with other more convenient Fort Point hotels, which to me makes it overpriced.
+The Hampton Inn rooms cost less than the Homewood Suites rooms, but the latter offers studio, one- and two-bedroom suites.

 More Travel Ideas: